Updated on Friday, May 31, 2013

 Category: Languages, Technology, Voice Overs & Subtitling

 When you’re watching a foreign film, consider the language of the subtitles you’re viewing.
-A new study shows that paying attention to subtitles can boost language learning, if you know how to use them.
+A 2009 study shows that paying attention to subtitles can boost language learning, if you know how to use them.

 The study, by Holger Mitterer (Max Planck Institute for Psycholinguistics) and James McQueen (MPI and Radboud University Nijmegen), compares the language absorption of Dutch viewers who watched video clips in their secondary language, English.
 The clips had either Scottish or Australian accents, both of which were difficult for the Dutch viewers to comprehend.

-One group watched English video clips with subtitles in their native language, while the other group saw the clips with English subtitles.
+One group watched accented English video clips with subtitles in their native language, while the other group saw the clips with English subtitles.